nuvo/orca/README.md

 #### Get the "stable" environment and deploy the same configuration to a new environment

-This will deploy the "stable" configuration (production?) to a destination namespace
+This will deploy the "stable" configuration (production?) to a destination namespace.

 ```
 orca get env --name $SRC_NS --kube-context $SRC_KUBE_CONTEXT > charts.yaml